Author-Date: Sample Citations

 News or magazine article

 Articles from newspapers or news sites, magazines, blogs, and the like are cited similarly.
-In the reference list, it can be helpful to repeat the year with sources that are cited also by month and day.
 Page numbers, if any, can be cited in the text but are omitted from a reference list entry.
-If you consulted the article online, include a URL or the name of the database.
+For articles consulted online, include a URL or the name of the database.

 Reference list entries (in alphabetical order)